valeriepatu9/ece-devops-2020-fall/PROJECT.md

 Configure and apply CI/CD (including deployment) pipeline using any platforms (GitLab CI/CD, Jenkins, Travis CI, Netlify, Heroku etc.).

 **Note!** If a chosen deployment platform (like Heroku) requires any subscription to make use their database service to connect to your app, then you can skip usage this service.
-In this case you application won't have be running properly, but it must successfully display the homepage.
+In this case you application won't be running properly, but it must successfully display the homepage.

 ### 3. Configure and provision a virtual environment and run your application using IaC approach